It is the mission of the NIACC Centers to provide lifelong learning opportunities that enhance the quality of life in the North Iowa community.

 Through a collaborative venture of a task force on economic development, local individuals, groups and government entities, Center 1 was founded in Hampton to unite city and county community development efforts under one roof.
 Through a cooperative

 The community education program began in Lake Mills in 1962.
 With community support and commitment, NIACC proposed the formation of a Community Education Center in the Lake Mills area in 1987.
-By the end of the year, remodeling of the old ambulance shed
+In 2014 the Community Education Center moved to the Lake

 The NIACC/Osage Community Education Center opened in 1996 in conjunction with the opening of the new Osage Public Library.
 A variety of educational opportunities are offered at the library, the high school, and other locations throughout the Osage